Skip to main content

 TL;DR

-This comparison is based on actual usage across hundreds of small business implementations, not vendor marketing materials.
+This comparison is based on actual usage across hundreds of small business implementations, not vendor marketing.

 What do Make and Zapier actually do?

-Both platforms are no-code automation tools.
-You define a trigger (something that happens in one app) and one or more actions (things that happen in other apps as a result).
+Both are no-code automation platforms.
+You define a trigger (an event in one app) and one or more actions (things that happen in other apps as a result).
 When the trigger fires, the automation runs.
+Make handles complex branching and data transformation through a visual canvas.
+Zapier chains steps in a linear list.

-The limitation: Complex logic — branching paths, loops, multiple data sources feeding into one step — gets unwieldy in a linear interface.
-You end up with very long vertical chains that are hard to read and hard to debug.
+The limitation: complex logic gets unwieldy in a linear interface.
+Branching paths, loops, multiple data sources feeding into one step — all of these work, but they create very long vertical chains that are hard to read, hard to debug, and hard for a second person to maintain.

-The limitation: The canvas is more complex than Zapier’s linear list.
-The learning curve is steeper — expect 2-4 hours to get comfortable with the interface versus 30 minutes for Zapier.
+The trade-off: the canvas is more complex than Zapier’s list.
+Expect 2-4 hours to feel comfortable versus 30 minutes for Zapier.
+For complex builds, the upfront learning cost pays back quickly.

 Entry paid$19.99/month — 750 tasks$9/month — 10,000 operations